pwncollege/linux-luminarium/paths/300-relative-naked/DESCRIPTION.md

 Let's try it here!
 You'll need to run `/challenge/run` using a relative path while having a current working directory of `/`.
+For this level, I'll give you a hint.
+Your relative path starts with the letter `c` 😊